acegoal07/acegoal07.github.io/projects/sierra/README.md

-clearqueue|Clears the queue of all songs volume ```(1-100)```|Allows you to adjust the volume of the music wheretolisten|Searches Spotify, SoundCloud and YouTube and provides you with links
+clearqueue|Clears the queue of all songs volume ```(1-100)```|Allows you to adjust the volume of the music wheretolisten|Searches Spotify, SoundCloud and YouTube and provides you with links lyrics|Gets the lyrics to the song that's currently playing
 <h3>Utility:</h3>

 |Command|Description|